MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 |[to_chars](#to_chars) | Convert an integer or floating-point value to a sequence of **`char`**. |
 |[from_chars](#from_chars) | Convert a sequence of **`char`** to  an integer or floating-point value. |

-These conversion functions are tuned for performance, and also support shortest round-trip behavior.
-Shortest round-trip behavior means when a number is converted to chars, only enough precision is written out to enable recovering the original number when converting those chars back to a floating-point.
+These conversion functions are tuned for performance, and also support shortest-round-trip behavior.
+Shortest-round-trip behavior means when a number is converted to chars, only enough precision is written out to enable recovering the original number when converting those chars back to a floating-point.

 - When converting chars to a number, the numeric value doesn't need to be null-terminated.
 Likewise, when converting a number to chars, the result isn't null-terminated.
 - The conversion functions don't allocate memory.
 You own the buffer in all cases.